Q. What are your fees and what do I apply for?

-People often don't realise, but asking us, "How much are your fees and what do I apply for?", is like asking us, "How much does it cost to buy a house or a car, or travel overseas?" because the range is so vast.
+People often don’t realise, but asking us, “How much are your fees and what do I apply for?”, is like asking us, “How much does it cost to buy a house or a car, or travel overseas?” because the range of costs are so vast.

-Everyone's situation is different and depending advice will depend on your set of circumstances and your personal goals that you want to achieve.
+Everyone’s situation is different and advice will depend on your own set of unique circumstances as well as your personal goals that you are wishing to achieve.

-The key aspects we need to identify first and foremost before we can provide an accurate answer is:
+The key aspects that need to be identified first and foremost before an estimate can be provided are:

-If you have more than one option, what are the differences in cost, time and processes?
+- If you have more than one option, what are the positives and negatives of each option?
+What are the variances in cost, time and processes?

-Are there any potential risks or complex issues that may cause your application to fail?
+- Are there any potential risks or complex issues that need to be addressed?